 Forms are now available on myCOMPASS for download!

 Frequently Asked Questions

 Answer: The 1098-T is a form designed by the Internal Revenue Service (IRS) and used by colleges and universities to report tax-related information concerning educational expenses, pursuant to the Taxpayer Relief Act of 1997.
-NCMC is required to report information including the student’s name, address, taxpayer’s identification number (TIN), academic/enrollment status, and (since 2003) any amount of qualified tuition expenses or scholarships/grants (found in boxes 2 and 5, respectively).
+NCMC is required to report information including the student’s name, address, taxpayer’s identification number (TIN), academic/enrollment status, and (since 2018) any payment made towards qualified tuition expenses or scholarships/grants (found in boxes 1 and 5, respectively).
 These forms are intended to be used by students as a guide while completing their individual federal tax returns, and should not be taken as any tax advice given by North Central Missouri College.
-It is a helpful step in applying for the federal income tax education credits; however, it does not contain all of the information necessary to apply, requiring additional information that must be researched and obtained by the student and their tax preparer.
+It is a helpful step in applying for the federal income tax education credits; however, it does not contain all of the information necessary to apply, requiring additional information that must be researched and obtained by the student and/or their tax preparer.

-Answer: If you did not receive the 1098-T form, or need a duplicate form, email Student Accounts at [email protected] with your contact information, and we can look up the information for you.
+Answer: You may print as many duplicate/replacement forms as you need by logging into myCOMPASS and following the instructions in the previous question.
+If you for any reason you are unable to access your 1098-T electronically, please email Student Accounts at [email protected] with your contact information.
 Please note that 1098-T forms for prior years starting with 2010 are still available, if you need them for your records.
 If you need a 1098-T form for a year prior to 2010, please note that this information will take longer to obtain.

 Answer: Box 4, “Adjustments made for a prior year” shows an amount if qualified tuition and related expenses that were reported on a 1098-T form for a prior year were subsequently adjusted or reduced in the current tax year.

 What does an amount in box 5 mean?